100 years

 • An opportunity to protect what matters most: By stepping up together, we can safeguard these lifelines, strengthen our communities, and ensure families thrive.

-Rooted in aloha and culture, these organizations embody resilience and connection.
+Hawaiʻi organizations embody resilience and connection.
 Yet, with federal support shrinking, they face challenges that could limit their ability to serve.
 This moment calls us to stand with them, to ensure they not only endure but thrive.
-By investing in our nonprofits, we invest in Hawai‘i’s stability, recovery, and the thriving future our communities deserve.
+By investing in our nonprofits—and the networks and coalitions that serve as the tables for collaboration—we invest in Hawaiʻi’s stability, recovery, and the thriving future our communities deserve.

 Responding with Resilience